 Georgia

 Atlanta is one of the biggest freight hubs in the Southeast.
 The Port of Savannah is the third-busiest container port in the US and generates enormous volume.
-Georgia has a state income tax but reasonable rates, and the cost of living outside Atlanta is very affordable.
+Georgia has a state income tax but at reasonable rates, and the cost of living outside Atlanta is very affordable.
+Strong for both dry van and flatbed operators.

-Ohio
+Ohio and Indiana

 States to be cautious about

-California: High income tax, high fuel taxes, expensive regulations (CARB truck requirements), and aggressive enforcement.
+California: High income tax, high fuel taxes, expensive CARB truck emissions regulations, and aggressive enforcement.
 The freight volume is enormous but the cost of doing business is significantly higher than anywhere else.
+Better as a destination lane than a home base.

 Illinois: High fuel taxes and tolls, especially around Chicago.
 Freight volume is good but operating costs are above average.